 Elections of the Water Board

-As from 1 July 2014, the Water Board elections will take place on the same day as the provincial council elections.
+Since 1 July 2014, the Water Board elections take place on the same day as the provincial council elections.
 Water Board elections take place every four years.
-The most recent election took place place on Wednesday, 18 March 2015.
-The next Water Board elections will be held on 20 March 2019 (with reservation).
+The most recent elections took place on Wednesday, 18 March 2015.
+The next Water Board elections will be held on 20 March 2019.

 Image: Richard van Elferen Mediatheek government of the Netherlands